Due to the COVID-19 virus, the 2020 Grey Bruce One World Festival: Imagining Our Inclusive Future — planned for

 2019 Grey Bruce One World Festival: Sharing Our Stories!

-The 2019 One World Festival will be held Thursday, May 23, from 9:30 a.m. to 2:30 p.m. along First Avenue West — between 8th Street West and 9th Street West — with activities in St. Andrew’s Presbyterian Church, the Tom Thomson Art Gallery, and the Owen Sound and North Grey Union Public Library.
+The 2019 One World Festival was held Thursday, May 23, from 9:30 a.m. to 2:30 p.m. along First Avenue West — between 8th Street West and 9th Street West — with activities in St. Andrew’s Presbyterian Church, the Tom Thomson Art Gallery, and the Owen Sound and North Grey Union Public Library.

 Please join us!
 You’re invited to host a booth at the 2020 festival —